1Shubham7/cka-notes/static-pods.md

-using `nodeName: cka-cluster-3-worker` we do not need the scheduler to schdule our pods, we define the node on our own:
+***Manual Scheduling:*** using `nodeName: cka-cluster-3-worker` we do not need the scheduler to schdule our pods, we define the node on our own:

 ```yaml
 apiVersion: v1